harshraj172/Attendance-System/README.md

 6. main.py: executes the above functions to output a 'Match' or 'No Match'

 # Run
+1. In main.py edit the PATH variable with the test set directory
-Execute each python script in separate IDLE shells
+2. Execute each python script in separate IDLE shells